 OUTPATIENT CLINIC LOCATIONS TO CHOOSE FROM: 1.The Alameda (San Jose), 2.
-East Side (San Jose), 3.
-First Street (San Jose), 4.
+East Side (East San Jose), 3.
+First Street (Downtown San Jose), 4.
 California Ave (Palo Alto), 5.
-Transitional Age Youth (TAY) (San Jose)
+Transitional Age Youth (TAY) (South San Jose)

 Momentum provides several levels of care including Residential, Crisis Stabilization, FSP (Full Service Partnership) and Outpatient.
 Every patient has a case manager, access to therapeutic and support groups as well as individual psychotherapy, and the opportunity to participate in our Employment Services program.

-Two of our clinic sites have an onsite FQHCs (Federally Qualified Health Clinics) to allow easy access to primary care.
+Two of our clinic sites have an onsite FQHC (Federally Qualified Health Clinic) to allow easy access to primary care.
 We are dedicated to the integration of primary care and substance-use treatment into mental health services.